Do-It-Yourself Leather Repair: Instructions & Videos

 Damage on any synthetic or holes and larger areas of damage on genuine leather should be repaired with a flexible heat-curing compound.
 Be sure to check out our Get Started page to determine what method is best for your project!

 We recommend FC-1 Soft Filler, which is water-based, non-toxic, easy to apply, cures with low heat (incandescent bulb or sunshine), and is also sandable.
-Rub 'n Restore™ products adhere well to this compound.
+Rub 'n Restore® products adhere well to this compound.

 Zoom ahead to minute 3:50 to see the FC1 Soft Filler demonstration and skip the subpatch process which is only required for holes and tears.
 Minute 7:40 shows the texturizing process.

-If your surface is peeling or flaking, it could be caused by one of two things:
+If your leather is peeling or flaking, it could be caused by one of two things:

-1) Your leather is a composite (also called bonded leather or renewed leather) made from scrap leather and mixed with man-made materials.
+1) Your leather is actually a cheap composite called bonded leather or polyurethane/PU leather that is suffering "hydrolysis-related failure".

-Once you can no longer feel the difference between the original surface and the painted areas, Rub 'n Restore™ products can be used.
-If the piece is thoroughly prepped, our dye will properly penetrate and bond.
-Color changes will require some touch-up on high-wear areas, but Rub 'n Restore™ will never peel or flake.
+Once you can no longer feel the difference between the original surface and the coated areas, you can restore the appearance with Rub 'n Restore®.
+While our colors are technically paints, their thin, water-based acrylic formula behaves more like a stain and is more harmonious with the material than other conventional coatings.
+Color changes will require occasional touch-up on high-wear areas, but Rub 'n Restore® will never peel or flake.